 Finally, punitive damages are only awarded when the court wishes to punish the at-fault party for malicious or reckless behavior.
 In Fulton County, these damages are limited to $250,000, although there are some exceptions to this rule under certain circumstances.

-Hiring a Fulton County Personal Injury Attorney
+Hiring a Fulton County Personal Injury Lawyer

 Civil injury cases can quickly become complicated, particularly when the individual being sued fights hard to prove they were not at fault and that the party bringing the lawsuit was.
 To achieve a positive outcome in such a case, it may be important to speak with a Fulton County personal injury lawyer who could help you with your case and work to pursue compensation on your behalf.
 Call today to get started on your case.